oisho105/CADs/README.md

-# CADs: made for works done in AutoCAD and SolidWorks
+# CADs: made for storing AutoCAD and SolidWorks drawings